kg-construct/rml-io/README.md

 - run `node publish.js` to get the index.html + archived version in the `dist` folder

 The `dist` folder contents should mimic the contents on `https://w3id.org/kg-construct/rml-target-source`

+## License

+RML-IO (c) by W3C Community Group on Knowledge Graph Construction

+RML-IO is licensed under a
+Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.